History of Batten disease

 - Investigators show that subunit C waste accumulation, dysregulation of lysosomal enzyme, cathepsin D, light-dependent dysregulation of genes, and the immune responses in the new model resemble the disease in children more closely than untreated Batten mice.
 Furthermore, researchers show that minocycline, an approved drug that has been shown to dampen microglial reactivity and to prevent photoreceptor loss in several mouse models of neuronal degeneration, exhibited a protective effect on light-triggered microglial activation and retinal thinning in this model.
 These findings suggest that exposure to specific light conditions accelerates CLN3-dependent retinal degeneration and that immunomodulation could be a possible treatment option to delay vision loss in juvenile Batten (CLN3) disease (Dannhausent, Möhle, and Langmann et al 2018).

 - Researchers in the Netherlands demonstrate that cognitive dysfunction including learning, memory perception and problem solving are often present at the time of diagnosis in CLN3 disease.
 Furthermore, these problems are independent of co-occuring vision loss.
-(Kuper, W.F.E, Van Alfen, C, Rigterink, and R.H et al 2018).
+(Kuper, W.F.E, Van Alfen, C, Rigterink, et al 2018).

 - Researchers in Australia report that they have generated a human induced pluripotent stem cell line and co-isogenic control from a patient with mutations in her CLN3 genes resulting in retinal degeneration with no effects on the brain.
 (Zhang, Zhang, and Chen et al 2018).